A Roth IRA

 - If you are killing it and have already maxed out this year’s account, great job!
 Starting thinking about also maxing out next year’s contribution limits.

 This guide was certainly a tour de force.
 The end has come for the ultimate guide to a Roth IRA.
 This guide covered everything from its history, to what it is, the benefits, selecting investments, qualifications, and tips on how to get started.
-You are now more knowledgeable about a Roth IRA and should be able to make the decisions whether is it right for you (it probably is).
+You are now more knowledgeable about a Roth IRA and should be able to make the decision whether is it right for you (it probably is).

 Although fairly ultimate if I do say so myself this post is simply meant to give an entertaining crash course on the Roth IRA.
 There are several things, information, regulations, etc. that I was not able to include in this blog.